kaben/webapp-boilerplates/README.md

 modules can't be easily tested in isolation.
 Moreover the Blueprint examples in the book have similar cross-dependencies.

-In my own version of the boilerplates, I've isolated the forms and models from the views, and the Blueprints from the main web application.
-Since concerns are more-sucessfully separated, unit testing is easier, and my boilerplates should make for more reliable web apps.
+In my own version of the boilerplate, I've isolated the forms and models from the views, and the Blueprints from the main web application.
+Since concerns are more-sucessfully separated, unit testing is easier, and my boilerplate should make for more reliable web apps.